madam-research-group/seminar/README.md

 * machine learning
 * complex networks
 * algorithms for data analysis
-* models of real-world phenomena
+* models of real-world phenomena in economics and social sciences

 # Schedule